Women's Backpacking Pigrimage Trip

 Additionally, every trip stretched me.
 And every time I stretched past my comfort zone I got a little stronger, a little more confident, a little more safe inside my own skin.

-For these reasons, I am super excited to be offering the backpacking Pilgrimage experience again this year.
-I'm teaming up with ISO Adventures, to offer the Hoh River Valley pilgrimage from Autust 10th - 13th.
-Trips are limited to eight women, so be sure to SAVE YOUR SPOT NOW!
+I am super excited to be offering the backpacking Pilgrimage experience again this year.
+I've partnered up with ISO Adventures to offer the Hoh River Valley pilgrimage from September 4th - 8th.
+Trips are limited to four women, so be sure to SAVE YOUR SPOT NOW!

 If you are new to backpacking, you will be in good hands.
 I have been backpacking since I was 16, sometimes alone, sometimes with friends, and often with those new to the experience.
 I've been trained in Wilderness First Aid and mountaineering.
 My backpacking and climbing experience includes summiting all the major volcanoes in WA state: Mt.
 Rainier, Mt.
 Baker, Mt.
 Adams & Mt.
 Olympus.
-I am also a trained transformational coach.
+And because I am also a trained transformational coach, I will be there to support you emotionally every step of the way.

 Photos from past adventures to Buckhorn Wilderness & Marmot Pass

 (photo credits Maura Treaccar, Melissa Delikat & Xandra Kopp)